SNURTEL/25l-wso/README.md

 ### Simulate fault

 The daemon will try to keep a given number of VMs healthy.
 It will perform TCP healthckecks on VMs and recreate ones that fail.
-You can simulate a fault by stopping the nginx server running on a VM.
+You can simulate a fault by destroying VM.

 Get VM names: